arilamstein/immigration_enforcement/about.md

 enforcement was, and how much he was increasing it.
 This website is my attempt to answer those questions.

-The dataset this sites uses is the [ICE Detainees](https://tracreports.org/immigration/detentionstats/pop_agen_table.html) page from the Transactional Records Access Clearinghouse (TRAC) website.
-I have seen this dataset quoted in major media sources, so I assume that it is trustworthy.
-I originally attempted to use official statistics, but found those datasets hard to work with.
-Specifically, they were in PDF and Excel documents, which are hard to work with in Python.
+The dataset this sites uses comes from the [ICE Detainees](https://tracreports.org/immigration/detentionstats/pop_agen_table.html) page from the Transactional Records Access Clearinghouse (TRAC) website.
 The problem I found with the ICE Detainees dataset is that it is presented as a series of HTML tables with no visualizations.
-I created this website to make it easy to visualize each subset of the data.
+I created this website to visualize each subset of the data.

 This website caches data for one hour, and the ICE Detainees page seems to update just a few times a month.
 So the website should normally have the latest data.

 TRAC was not involved in the creation of this website.
 Please direct any questions about the underlying data to TRAC.

-The code for this website is open source and released under the MIT license.
-You can view the code [here](https://github.com/arilamstein/immigration_enforcement).
+The code for this web app is open source and available [here](https://github.com/arilamstein/immigration_enforcement).

 If you have any questions about this website, or are interested in collaborating on similar projects, please contact me via my [website](https://arilamstein.com/).